Skip to content

 Can you remove the radiator and still use central heating?

 Yes, you can!
 But bear in mind that radiators are responsible for spreading heat around your home in certain areas, so if you remove your radiators, you will not be left out without heating.
-Still, the heating flow around your home will be disrupted.
-So to adjust the heating flow, you will need to change the settings of your heating system and adjust accordingly.

 Can a radiator valve be fitted without draining the system?